terry-artwork/terry-artwork.github.io/README.md

         └── main.yml        <-- *Ian* The yaml file that runs the Nikola website building application.
 ```

-Files That Terry will change every time a painting photo is added or removed, or there is a change to the price, etc.
+The files that Terry will change every time a painting photo is added or removed, or there is a change to the price, etc.

 ```
 src <-- Source code for the website
 │